 * The rebate offer excludes self-insuring employers and state agencies.
 Limitations apply to a professional employer organization and its clients.
 BWC encourages all Ohio employers, regardless of rebate eligibility, to become active safety council members.

-Due to the recent announcement by the Ohio Bureau of Workers’ Compensation that all Safety Councils proceeding with educational programming do so in a virtual format only for July 2020-August 2021, rebates will not be available to employers at the completion of the Fiscal Year 2021 program.
-Attendance requirements, including CEO attendance, will not be enforced for Fiscal Year 2021 and semi-annual reports will not be collected from safety council members.
+The Ohio Bureau of Workers’ Compensation has decided that all Safety Councils will continue with educational programming do so in a virtual format only until June 2022, rebates will not be available to employers at the completion of the Fiscal Year 2022 program.
+Attendance requirements, including CEO attendance, will not be enforced for Fiscal Year 2022 and semi-annual reports will not be collected from safety council members.

 Ohio Bureau of Workers’ Compensation FY21 Safety Council premium rebate eligibility requirements: Enroll with the local Safety Council by July 31.
 Click here for the FY20 Enrollment Form.
 Attend 10 regular meetings or events with at least 8 of the 10 meetings being Safety Council meetings.
 Employer has option to gain credit for up to two meetings through attendance at Ohio Safety Congress, DSH in-person safety training courses or industry-specific training.
 The Tuscarawas Valley Safety Council currently meets the third Thursday of every month, beginning at 11:30 a.m., at Dutch Valley Restaurant in Sugarcreek.
 Ohio Safety Congress – maximum of one meeting credit for event – attend at least one educational session, follow continuing education instructions, submit documentation to safety council.
 Division of Safety & Hygiene in-person safety training course – maximum of one meeting credit per course – attend any scheduled course, download certificate from https://www.bwclearningcenter.com, submit documentation to safety council.
 Industry-specific safety training – maximum of one meeting credit per scheduled training – documentation required, submit documentation to safety council.